Associahedra minimize $f$-vectors of secondary polytopes of planar point sets: Preliminaries on regular subdivisions

 and take as cells of the \emph{regular subdivision of $\CA$ induced by $\omega$} the projections in $\CA$ of the lower facets of $\tilde\CA$.
 Here, a facet of $\tilde\CA$ is called \emph{lower} if the hyperplane containing that facet is not vertical and lies below $\conv(\tilde\CA)$.
 Observe that this definition makes some points of $\CA$ not part of any cell (those that are not in the lower hull of $\conv(\tilde\CA)$) but it also makes some points to be part of a cell and not vertices of it (those that are in the lower hull of $\conv(\tilde\CA)$ but are not vertices of $\conv(\tilde\CA)$).

-For more details on the theory of regular subdivisions we refer to~\cite{triangbook}.
-Perhaps the fiundamental theorem in the theory is:

-\begin{theorem}[Gelfand, Kapranov and Zelevinsky~\cite{GKZpaper,GKZbook}, see also~ {\cite[Thms.
-5.1.9 and 5.2.16]{triangbook}}] The decomposition of the space $\R^n$ of lifting vectors $\omega$ according to what regular subdivision of $\CA$ they produce is a complete polyhedral fan called the \emph{secondary fan of $\CA$} and it is the normal fan of a polytope $\Sigma(\CA)$ of dimension $n-3$, called the \emph{secondary polytope of $\CA$}. \end{theorem}

-That is to say, the poset of \emph{regular} subdivisions of $\CA$ under refinement is isomorphic to the lattice of (non-empty) faces of the secondary polytope of $\CA$, of dimension $n-3$.
-In particular, we have a well-defined dimension associated to each regular subdivision $T$, the dimension of the face of $\Sigma(\CA)$ corresponding to $T$.
+Theorem~\ref{thm:secondary} implies that the poset of \emph{regular} subdivisions of $\CA$ under refinement is isomorphic to the lattice of (non-empty) faces of the secondary polytope of $\CA$, of dimension $n-3$.
+In particular, we have a well-defined \emph{dimension} associated to each regular subdivision $T$: the dimension of the face of $\Sigma(\CA)$ corresponding to $T$.
 Regular triangulations have dimension zero (they biject to vertices of $\Sigma(\CA)$) and the trivial subdivision has dimension $n-3$ (it corresponds to $\Sigma(\CA)$ considered as a face of itself).

-To construct regular subdivisions in a controlled way we use several times the following lemma:
+To construct regular subdivisions in a controlled way, in this paper we use several times the following lemma:

-\begin{lemma}[Regular refinement~ {\cite[Lemma 2.3.16]{triangbook}}] Let $S$ be a regular subdivision of $\CA$, obtained for a certain lifting vector $\alpha\in \R^n$.
+\begin{lemma}[Regular refinement~ {\cite[Lemma 2.3.16]{triangbook}}] Let $S$ be a regular subdivision of $\CA$, obtained for a certain height vector $\alpha\in \R^n$.
 Let $\omega\in \R^n$ be another height vector.
 Then, for any sufficiently small $\epsilon>0$, the regular subdivision of $\CA$ for the height vector $\alpha + \epsilon \omega$ equals the refinement of $S$ obtained subdividing each cell $\CC$ of $S$ as a regular subdivision given with the heights $\omega|_\CC$. \end{lemma}

-\begin{example}[The associahedron] Let $\CA$ consist of $n$ points in convex position in the plane, that is, the vertices of a convex $n$-gon.
-Every subdivision of $\CA$ is regular, so the face poset of the secondary polytope equals the poset of all polyhedral subdivisions of $\CA$.
-In turn, polyhedral subdivisions of $\CA$ are in bijection to noncrossing sets of diagonals, so that they form a simplicial complex of dimension $n-4$, independent of which particular set of points (in convex position) we started with.
-Theorem~\ref{thm:secondary} tells us that this simplicial complex is dual to a simple $(n-3)$-polytope, called the $(n-3)$-\emph{associahedron}~\cite{Lee91} (see also \cite[Sect.
-1.1]{triangbook} or \cite[pp.18, 306]{Ziegler}).
-Subdivisions using $k$ diagonals of the $n$-gon have dimension $n-3-k$ in the associahedron.

-It is well-known that a convex $n$-gon has exactly $C_{n-2}$ triangulations, where $C_n=\frac1{n+1}\binom{2n}{n}$ is the $n$-th Catalan number.
-That is, the associahedron has $C_{n-2}$ vertices.
-There is also a closed formula for the number $C_{n}^{k}$ of $k$-dimensional faces of the associahedron of dimension $n-1$.
-Namely